• 0

 This specimen goes by many common names from Bunny ears, bunny tails, fairy tails etc. Its a really delicate grass with super soft flowers.
 The Karley rose cultivar has a rose tint to it.
 Given I love my Rose Tinted glasses its one of my favourites.
 It's a late flowerer so only really comes into its own in July.
 Great to mix into a herbaceous border to give a pop of texture during the later part of summer.
 It keeps relatively small but has a high impact!

-This variety may be a bit of a tongue twister but this ‘Purple Moor Grass’ is delicate and easy to look after ornamental grass for a small or large garden.
+This variety may be a bit of a tongue twister, but this 'Purple Moor Grass' is delicate and easy to look after ornamental grass for a small or large garden.
 It will quite happily sit just 30-60cm in diameter with its dark green leaves before sending up the darkest purple flowers.
-This dark contrast which is unusual for a grass means it can pop out of a border, especially when next to other bright colours.
-It’s one of my absolute favourites.
-Subtle but it still holds its own in a herbaceous border.
+This dark contrast, which is unusual for grass, means it can pop out of a border, especially when next to other bright colours.
+It's one of my absolute favourites.
+Subtle, but it still holds its own in a herbaceous border.

 Purple Moor Grass adds some dark tones to a border; look at how it pops out from the Alchemilla behind it?